Taking A Friendship Quiz: Exploring Best Friend Quizzes

 Should you feel bad if you “fail” a friendship quiz?

 You probably don’t need to worry too much if you’ve taken an online friendship quiz and the results say you’re not very close with a specific person.
-As noted above, these tests are generally designed for entertainment purposes only, and they likely can’t measure the full complexity and richness of a friendship.
+As noted above, these quizzes are generally designed for entertainment purposes only, and they likely can’t measure the full complexity and richness of a friendship.

 What can you do to form stronger friendships?

-Are you searching for friend quizzes because you’re concerned that you may not have a close enough bond with someone you care about?
+Are you searching for friendship quizzes because you’re concerned that you may not have a close enough bond with someone you care about?
 If so, you might consider adopting some of the following habits, which may help nurture stronger friendships:

 • Reach out and respond: When others know they can count on you to make the effort to connect with them (or respond to their efforts to connect), they may be more likely to trust you in larger matters.